LukeFrankio/TakumCpp/README.md

 # TakumCpp: A Logarithmic Tapered Floating-Point Arithmetic Library

 TakumCpp is a C++ library implementing the Takum arithmetic format as described in the research paper.
 It provides a high-performance, logarithmic tapered floating-point system with properties like monotonicity, total-ordering, and NaR (Not a Real) handling.
-The library supports C++23 and leverages `std::expected` for error propagation, packed integer storage for efficiency, and full coverage of C++ floating-point features including deprecations.
+The library prefers C++26 and leverages `std::expected` for error propagation, packed integer storage for efficiency, and full coverage of C++ floating-point features including deprecations; guarded fallbacks keep the project usable on C++23 toolchains.

 ## Features
 - Template-based precision: `takum<N>` for N ≥ 12 bits.